ToeKnee013/Capstone-Project-BellaBeat/README.md

 * A Distinct correlation can be drawn from the Total Distance vs. Total Calories scatter plot
   * R-Squared ≈ 0.6
   * P-value < 0.0001
+## Act
+Final reccomendations for marketing strategy:
+1. Promote an advertisment towards individuals seeking weight loss which encourages them to exercise with more intensity
+2. Integrate a software mechanic that promotes burning calories which rewards the customers.  i.e. earning points for staying consistent with target calories burned a week or month which can be spent to obtain in app cosmetics/avatars/etc.